 Michael Madison is Professor of Law at the University of Pittsburgh School of Law.
 He is Senior Scholar and Academic Director of the University of Pittsburgh Institute for Cyber Law, Policy, and Security (Pitt Cyber).
-At Pitt Law, he is Faculty Director of the Innovation Practice Institute (IPI) and a John E. Murray Faculty Scholar.
+At Pitt Law, he is Faculty Director of the Future Law Project (FLP) and a John E. Murray Faculty Scholar.
 As leader of Pitt Law’s IPI, Madison trains lawyers to succeed in the 21st century legal profession, to contribute collaboratively to the innovation economy, and to become entrepreneurs and leaders.
 Before becoming a law professor in 1997, he practiced law in San Francisco and Silicon Valley.
-His awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 201
+His awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 2016.

 About Our Podcast

 The legal system and the legal profession are changing faster than ever.

 The development of legaltech, the rise of managed services and legal ops, the changes to student numbers and graduate outcomes–all these trends are converging to make the world of law profoundly different from the law our mothers practised.

 This podcast and collaborative blog is about understanding these changes, and not being overwhelmed by the prospect of disruptive innovation.